 - Motorcycle accident injuries can be permanent and life-changing.
 Your injuries may have left you in need of continuing care, physical therapy, or more medical procedures.
 An accident may require more than one surgery to help in mending broken bones, severe scarring, or other medical treatment.
 Further treatment can add to your expenses which can negatively affect your monthly budget leaving you unable to pay bills.

 - The motorcycle accident caused the death of a family member, child, spouse, or loved one.

 - The motorcycle accident involved alcohol and the other party was above the legal limit.

 - The person responsible for the motorcycle accident was uninsured or under-insured.

 A Chicago motorcycle accident lawyer will keep you informed throughout your entire claims process.
 That way, you can get back to your daily routine while you recover from your loss or begin to heal.
 A motorcycle accident lawyer will be sure to keep your best interests in mind as you move forward with your claim.

 An expert attorney can aid you in filling out the insurance claim forms, gathering documentation, investigation, evidence, and acquiring any other crucial data for the case.
 Plus, an experienced Chicago motorcycle accident lawyer will not be intimidated by insurance companies.
 And, if needed, they will help you to prepare for litigation or a trial.

 For more information on what to expect, contact a lawyer today for a consultation about your case.
-Call 800.722.9744 today to receive a FREE consultation with an experienced motorcycle accident lawyer from the Law Offices of Marc J. Shuman & Associates, LTD.
+Call 800.722.9744 today to receive a FREE consultation with an experienced motorcycle accident lawyer from the Law Offices of Shuman Legal.